CADstudioCZ/Autodesk-Inventor/README.md

 <b>Tools for Autodesk Inventor</b>

-<b>SelectionInfo</b> is sample add-in application for Autodesk Inventor by CAD Studio - it displays the iProperties palette as a modeless UI element in Inventor.
+<b>SelectionInfo</b> is a sample add-in application for Autodesk Inventor by CAD Studio - it displays the iProperties palette as a modeless UI element in Inventor.
 With this add-in you can immediately show preset document properties (like Part Number, Mass or Area) of any component clicked in the model or in the browser tree.

 <img src="SelectionIP.gif">